Communion : God shines his light in our hearts

 From the beginning of Genesis throughout the entire Old Testament we see many times and in various ways God’s desire to have fellowship with his people and then we come to the New Testament.

-Thank you Lord for choosing to reveal yourself to us.
+Father God, thank you for choosing to reveal yourself to us.
 We understand that you didn’t have to do this.
 You could have left us in the darkness of our sin.
 However in your great love for us, you shone your light into our hearts and made a way for us to reconciled to you through Jesus’ death on the cross.

 As we take the bread and wine today I pray that we will wonder afresh at the depths of your love and compassion for your people and I pray that we will respond by giving you our hearts.
 Amen